MatsM16/uib.inf265.project2/report.md

 After ten epochs the scores for the model on training, validation and test data are:
  ![scores](/uib.inf265.project2/assets/score_v2_adam_lr0.001.png)

+ From the picture we can see that v2 scores around 85 which is quite good if i do say so myself.
+Compared to the other that score siginficantly lower (65 and 30) this was the clear choice of model
 ### CnnV1

 ## Variants